About the KTC

-Lampert began her tenure with a bang, an invigorating sold-out production of Who's Afraid of Virginia Woolf?
-She brought an even greater interest in the integration of movement and theatre along with passion and experience in creating new works.
-Her abundant energy has brought the artistic quality and funding up to new levels.
-Along the way, she has enchanted us with her own theatre adventures (The Soup Comes Last, Tony and the Soprano, Bed No Breakfast, and more); used the theatre in exciting new ways (Our Town); engaged underserved audiences (Neat, The Brothers Size, The Motherf**ker with the Hat); and given younger artists, especially women, many opportunities.
-Her interest in new work has been seen in the choices on the Main Stage and in the outreach to area playwrights.
+Artistic Director Rachel Lampert has led the company since 1997.
+She began her tenure with an invigorating sold-out production of Who's Afraid of Virginia Woolf?
+She brought an interest in the integration of movement and theatre along with passion and experience in creating new works.
+Her abundant energy brought the artistic quality and funding to new levels.
+Along the way, she has enchanted audiences with her own theatre adventures (The Soup Comes Last, Tony and the Soprano, Bed No Breakfast, and more); used the theatre in exciting new ways (Our Town); engaged underserved audiences (Neat, The Brothers Size, The Motherf**ker with the Hat); and given younger artists, especially women, many opportunities including early career directorial assignments to Wendy Dann, Michele Minnick and Katie Pearl.
+In 2013 she named Margarett Perry KTC Resident Director.